If You Take a Mouse to School Story-related Math Pack for Preschoolers

 If You Take a Mouse to School Memory Game

 The pack includes two sheets with nine cards each for this game.
-It can be played as an individual activity or with a partner.
-Keep it super simple and have the children place the cards face down.
-Each child has to select a card randomly and try to match the selected card with its double.
-The child that matches the most cards wins the game.
+It can be played individually or with a partner.
+Keep it simple: have the children place the cards face down.
+Each child selects a card at random and tries to match it with its double.
+The child who matches the most cards wins the game.

-Preschoolers must develop visual discrimination to identify and recognize similarities and differences in sizes, shapes, letters, numbers, colors, and positions.
+Preschoolers must develop visual discrimination to identify and recognize similarities and differences in size, shape, letters, numbers, colors, and position.

 If You Take a Mouse to School Circle the Larger and Circle the Smaller Activities